 All aspects of our curriculum are accessible to all children, irrespective of their ethnic background, gender, disability, religious or linguistic background.
 We strive hard to meet the needs of those pupils with special educational needs, those with disabilities, those who are more able, those with special gifts and talents and the children who are learning English as an additional language.
-We provide a rich, challenging curriculum, which stretches all of our children.
-Staff are aware of children who have exceptional talents and gifts and monitor or track their progress carefully to ensure their academic potential or talent is continually developed.
-For further details see separate policies: Inclusion, More Able, Gifted and Talented
+Our aim is to provide a rich, challenging curriculum, which stretches all of our children.

-For further information on the Curriculum that we teach, please speak with your child's Class Teacher or our Deputy Head Teacher, Mr Joyce.
+For further information on the Curriculum that we teach, please speak with your child's Class Teacher or a member of the leadership team.